ericbulloch/scaled/README.md

 This script will generate an `orders` directory filled with order information for many tenants.
 The different backend stages have an `importer.py` script that they use to convert this data into the format that their respective stage needs.

+### Front End

+This project uses a React.js front end (currently not implemented).
+The front end is aware of each stage's back end API.
+This means that a single front end is used to display data from each back end which makes it easy to visualize the data as well as compare the speed of each approach.

+The front end has a landing page with a listing for the different stages.
+Clicking on a stage will show a page with the following information:

+- Visualize the order data (this is a sample reporting site)
+- Description of what kind of processing was done.
+- Show metrics the following:
+  - API call time.
+  - Database call time.
+  - Back end processing time.
+  - Front end processing time.

 ## Conclusion

 I hope to learn more about scaling and what it takes to "move the needle" for clients with large-scale needs.
 I want to publish this repository so others can see what has been done and decide for themselves whether a "slow technology" is the issue preventing scaling or if the problem lies elsewhere.